Everything you need to know when implementing and running a program.

 Employees who are invested want to know what is going on in their organization.
 Employee advocacy streamlines sharing company content and updates across large organizations, creating more transparency.
 Numerous studies show high-quality internal communications foster stronger employee-organization relationships.
 Watch Sarah Beatty, Customer Success Manager at PostBeyond, as she shares best practices on how to drive employee advocacy program adoption.

 Employees are, on average, checking their social media profiles more than 10 times a day during working hours.
-Employee advocacy helps transition some of this time into a more productive business activity.
-The right employee advocacy platform allows employees to easily share content with their social networks or consume workplace relevant content from desktop or mobile.
+Employee advocacy helps transition some of this time into more productive business activity.
+The right platform allows employees to easily share content with their social networks or consume workplace relevant content from desktop or mobile.

 With 69% of applicants unwilling to consider a job from a company with a bad online reputation, creating an engaged workforce and promoting a positive culture online is key to attracting and retaining top talent.
 Employee advocacy allows large enterprises to promote workplace culture, recognize top employees and increase transparency amongst teams, offices and even countries.